alanlw/solipsism/GameDesignDoc.md

 pause the game.
 The Start and Quit buttons are located at the top of the scren.
 The Escape key will be used to pause the game.

+- Players can restart the game by pressing the "Start" button again, even after the game is already started.

+- When players die, a death screen is displayed.
+Players must click the "Start" button to try playing again.

+- The game will become progressively more difficult by speeding up and the spawning of more monsters.

 ###Scoring

 - For each monster that is destroyed, points are awarded.
 Scores cannot go down.